Query images

-The dependencies in this example require rerun-sdk[all], and av for frame decoding.
+The dependencies in this example require rerun-sdk[all].

 Setup setup